Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

-How long does a negative payment status of "Paid, Past due 30 days" remain on my credit report?
-The item in question occurred in March 2006, while I was out of the country.
+How long does a negative payment status of "Paid, Past Due 30 days" remain on my credit report?
+The item in question occurred in March 2019.
 I would really like to get this one potentially negative item off of my credit report.

 Credit scoring systems reflect patterns of behavior.
-A rare stumble along the way is not likely to have a long-long lasting impact on credit scores.
-If you continue to use credit wisely and demonstrate that you are managing it well, your scores will begin to climb back up.
+One stumble along the way is not likely to have a long-lasting impact on credit scores.
+If you continue to use credit wisely and demonstrate that you are managing it well, your scores will begin to bounce back.